jadencodes/jadencodes.github.io/_posts/2022-08-31-cloud-village-overconfident-ciso.markdown

 #### Back to the image

-After a few more ~~drinks~~ hours, I go back to the image, at this point both my teammates and myself have checked every environment variable, softlink, and daemon of the **running** container and nothing is sticking out.
+After a few more ~~drinks~~ hours, I went back to the image, at this point both my teammates and myself have checked every environment variable, softlink, and daemon of the **running** container and nothing is sticking out.

 I have a thought: we need to see _how_ the image was made.
 A quick search in Github for the sensorby Dockerfile didn't yield any results so I would have to look at the next best option: `docker history`.